7.1 General context

 On this page

-This survey is conducted throughout the Spanish territories amongst secondary school students who between 14 and 18 years old: 35,369 students in total.
-It aims to study the situation and evolution of drug use, its age of onset and risks.
-The results, showed below, explain which drugs are more extended by measuring the percentage of consumption among school students.
+This survey is carried out throughout Spain among secondary school students between 14 and 18 years of age: 22.321 students in total.
+Its objective is to study the situation and evolution of drug use and behavioral addictions, the profiles of users, level of exposure, age of onset and risks.

-- Tobacco: Is the second most extended drug, as 38.5% smoked tobacco at some point in their lives; 34.7% in the last year and 27.3% did it in the last 30 days of the year.
-When asked about the age when they first consumed tobacco, the average was 14.6 years old.
-In this case there shows a decrease in relation to previous years.
+- Tobacco: It is the second most widely used drug, with 38.2% having smoked at some time in their lives; 30.7% in the last year and 23.9% in the last 30 days of the year.

 - Rest and physical form: 43% of young people sleep 8 hours a day, 33.7% around 7 hours, 14.1% less than 7 hours and 8.6% more than 8 hours.
 52% of young people say they train physically several times a week, compared to 33% who do not exercise at all, or just occasionally.
 43% of women do not do any sport at all or only occasionally, compared to 24% of males, females being more sedentary than males.

-Health Promotion (Promoción de la salud): It is the process that allows people to increase control over their health to improve it.
+- Health Promotion: It is the process that allows people to increase control over their health to improve it.
 It considers both actions aimed at increasing the skills and capacities of people, as well as those aimed at changing the social, environmental and economic conditions that have an impact on the health determinants.